Aliases for DNTT Gene

 GeneCards Summary for DNTT Gene

 DNTT (DNA Nucleotidylexotransferase) is a Protein Coding gene.
-Diseases associated with DNTT include spiradenoma and adenosine deaminase deficiency.
+Diseases associated with DNTT include burkitt lymphoma and leukemia, acute lymphoblastic.
 Among its related pathways are Validated targets of C-MYC transcriptional repression and Hematopoietic cell lineage.
-GO annotations related to this gene include DNA-directed DNA polymerase activity and DNA nucleotidylexotransferase activity.
+GO annotations related to this gene include DNA-directed DNA polymerase activity and DNA polymerase activity.
 An important paralog of this gene is POLB.

 UniProtKB/Swiss-Prot for DNTT Gene